github/opensource.guide/_articles/how-to-contribute.md

 Why do people contribute to open source?
 Plenty of reasons!

+### Improve existing skills

-* **Improve existing skills:** Whether it's coding, graphic design, writing, or organizing, if you're looking for practice, there's a task for you on an open source project.
+Whether it's coding, graphic design, writing, or organizing, if you're looking for practice, there's a task for you on an open source project.

-* **Meet people who are interested in similar things:** Open source projects with warm, welcoming communities keep people coming back for years.
+### Meet people who are interested in similar things

+Open source projects with warm, welcoming communities keep people coming back for years.
 Many people form lifelong friendships through their participation in open source, whether it's running into each other at conferences or discussing burritos late night over chat.

-* **Find mentors and teach others:** Working with others on a shared project means you'll have to explain how you do things, as well as ask other people for help.
+### Find mentors and teach others

+Working with others on a shared project means you'll have to explain how you do things, as well as ask other people for help.
 The acts of learning and teaching can be a fulfilling activity for everyone involved.

-* **Build public artifacts that help you grow a reputation (and a career).** By definition, all of your open source work is public, which means you get free examples to take anywhere as a demonstration of what you can do.
+### Build public artifacts that help you grow a reputation (and a career)

+By definition, all of your open source work is public, which means you get free examples to take anywhere as a demonstration of what you can do.

+### Learn people skills

-* **Learn people skills:** Open source offers opportunities to practice leadership and management skills, such as resolving conflicts, organizing teams of people, and prioritizing work.
+Open source offers opportunities to practice leadership and management skills, such as resolving conflicts, organizing teams of people, and prioritizing work.

-* **It's empowering to be able to make changes, even small ones.** You don't have to become a lifelong contributor to enjoy participating in open source.
+### It's empowering to be able to make changes, even small ones

+You don't have to become a lifelong contributor to enjoy participating in open source.
 Have you ever seen a typo on a website, and wished someone would fix it?
 On an open source project, you can do just that.
 Open source helps people feel agency over their lives and how they experience the world, and that in itself is gratifying.

 ## What it means to contribute